The Best Pumpkin Cheesecake

 Overhead shot of a pumpkin-spice cheesecake topped with cinnamon and piped whipped cream.

-• Incorporate the Batter: Make sure to stop the mixer and scrape down the sides of the bowl with a rubber spatula while mixing the cheesecake batter.
+• Incorporate the batter: Make sure to stop the mixer and scrape down the sides of the bowl with a rubber spatula while mixing the cheesecake batter.
 This will ensure a smooth, lump-free cheesecake.

-• Water Bath: Do not skip the water bath.
-This is a very important step and will keep the cheesecake from cracking while it bakes.
-If you don’t have a pan deep enough to fill with an inch of water plus the springform pan, simply use any pan large enough to hold a little bit of water, and carefully add more about halfway through the bake time.
+• Do not skip the water bath: This is a very important step and will keep the cheesecake from cracking while it bakes.
+If you donโ€™t have a pan deep enough to fill with an inch of water plus the springform pan, simply use any pan large enough to hold a little bit of water, and carefully add more about halfway through the bake time.

-• Resting and Cooling: Make sure to follow the instructions for resting and cooling.
+• Resting and cooling: Make sure to follow the instructions for resting and cooling.
 This helps the cheesecake completely set, and enhances its creaminess.

-• Crust Options: You can use any cheesecake crust that you like in this recipe.
+• Crust options: You can use any cheesecake crust that you like in this recipe.
 Biscoff cookies or other crisp spice cookies would be great choices.
 If you’d like a gluten-free crust, try a pecan or walnut crust.
-I went with my classic homemade Graham Cracker Crust.
+I went with my classic homemade graham cracker crust.

-• Caramel Pumpkin Cheesecake: Pumpkin cheesecake would be amazing with the addition of a bit of caramel!
+• Caramel pumpkin cheesecake: Pumpkin cheesecake would be amazing with the addition of a bit of caramel!
 Try topping it with a caramel drizzle, once it has baked and chilled.

-• Almond Pumpkin Cheesecake: For another twist, try adding a half-teaspoon or so of almond extract to the cheesecake batter, and top the finished cheesecake with whipped cream and slivered almonds.
+• Almond pumpkin cheesecake: For another twist, try adding a half-teaspoon or so of almond extract to the cheesecake batter, and top the finished cheesecake with whipped cream and slivered almonds.

 Close-up, overhead shot of pumpkin cheesecake garnished with whipped cream.

+• Fridge.
 Tightly covered with plastic wrap, this pumpkin cheesecake will keep for about one week in the fridge.

 A triangle of cheesecake with a bite cut off.
 The bite is lying on the plate on a fork.